denitdao/o-rly-collection/README.md

 # O RLY?
 Book Cover Collection

-This is a website for the quick search of O'Reilly-like meme book covers about programming.
+This is a [website](https://orlybooks.com/?utm_source=github) that shows you the book covers you need to read.

 Quickly find the book cover you need and share it with your teammates to highlight a point!